Open scientific data: Ideal and implementation: the paradox of data sharing

 Since the 2000s, surveys of scientific communities have underlined a consistent discrepancy between the ideals of data sharing and their implementation in practice: "When present-day researchers are asked whether they are willing to share their data, most say yes, they are willing to do so.
-When the same researchers are asked if they do release their data, they typically acknowledge that they have not done so" Open data culture does not emerge in a vacuum and has to content with preexisting culture of scientific data and a range of systemic factors that can discourage data sharing: "In some fields, scholars are actively discouraged from reusing data. (…) Careers are made by charting territory that was previously uncharted."
+When the same researchers are asked if they do release their data, they typically acknowledge that they have not done so."
+Open data culture does not emerge in a vacuum and has to content with preexisting culture of scientific data and a range of systemic factors that can discourage data sharing: "In some fields, scholars are actively discouraged from reusing data. (…) Careers are made by charting territory that was previously uncharted."

-In 2011, 67% of 1329 scientist agree that lack of data sharing is a "major impediment to progress in science." and yet "only about a third (36%) of the respondents agree that others can access their data easily" In 2016, a survey of researchers in the environment science find overwhelming support easily accessible open data (99% as at least somewhat important) and institutional mandates for open data (88%).
+In 2011, 67% of 1329 scientists agree that lack of data sharing is a "major impediment to progress in science." and yet "only about a third (36%) of the respondents agree that others can access their data easily".
+In 2016, a survey of researchers in the environmental sciences finds overwhelming support for easily accessible open data (99% as at least somewhat important) and funder policies for open data (88%).
 Yet, "even with willingness to share data there are discrepancies with common practices, e.g. willingness to spend time and resources preparing and up-loading data".
 A 2022 study of 1792 data sharing statements from BioMed Central found that less 7% of the authors (123) actually provided the data upon requests.

-The prevalence of accessible and findable data is even lower: "Despite several decades of policy moves toward open access to data, the few statistics available reflect low rates of data release or deposit" In a 2011 poll for Science, only 7.6% of researchers shared their data on community repositories with local websites hosted by universities or laboratories being favored instead.
+The prevalence of accessible and findable data is even lower: "Despite several decades of policy moves toward open access to data, the few statistics available reflect low rates of data release or deposit."
+In a 2011 poll for Science, only 7.6% of researchers shared their data on community repositories with local websites hosted by universities or laboratories being favored instead.
 Consequently "many bemoaned the lack of common metadata and archives as a main impediment to using and storing data".